NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 From the release of PVM-2703, shipment for both PVM-2701 and PVM-2703 models started to be only from Shanghai, China.

 Here are the relevant facts.
-Back in the 1990s, NIHON KHODEN identified five types of analog hardware(Temperature, IBP, Cardiac Output, Thermistor Respiration, FiO2) that can be linked from the inside onto the yellow flexible common-use multi-parameter sockets and to make use of these internal hardware, an external measurement cable with a valid digital code on its plug needs to be inserted into one of the yellow common-use sockets.
-These measurement cables that comes with coded plugs are collectively cited as Smart Cables by the manufacturer and the embedded digital codes are also known as parameter-selection codes.
+Back in the 1990s, NIHON KHODEN identified five types of analog hardware (Temperature, IBP, Cardiac Output, Thermistor Respiration, FiO2) that can be linked from the inside onto the yellow common-use MULTI sockets and to make use of these internal hardware, an external measurement cable with a valid digital code stored in its plug needs to be inserted into one of these communal MULTI sockets.
+These measurement cables that come with coded plugs are collectively cited as Smart Cables by the manufacturer and the embedded digital codes are also known as parameter-selection codes since it pinpoints the type of internal hardware needed by the measurement cable.

 Principle of operation

-Many are actually puzzled by the contents of the Multi-parameter Unit but refrained from asking or faced with a wall of silence, why is this a design that has many internal hardware queuing up to share a limited number of common-use sockets for availability to users?
-The truth is because it was originally devised to solve the problem of limited panel space to mount many needed connector sockets!
-In situations when panel space is enough to accommodate all the necessary connector sockets, it is just a waste of money to adopt this design; clearly, its continued use regardless of need indicates there is more than meets the eye.
+Professionally, many are actually puzzled by the contents of the MPU but refrained from asking or faced with a wall of silence, why is this a design that has many internal hardware queuing up to share a limited number of low-cost sockets in exchange for the flexibility of common use?
+The truth is because it was originally devised to solve the problem of limited panel space area not sufficiently enough to mount all the necessary connector sockets.
+In situations when panel space area is more than enough to accommodate all the necessary connector sockets, there is no longer need for communal connector sockets.

-You can tell there is only one channel of internal IBP hardware in the PVM-2703 from the number of functional yellow MULTI sockets on the monitor
+You can confidently tell there is only one channel of internal IBP hardware in the PVM-2703 from the number of functional yellow MULTI sockets on the monitor

-This being the hardware rule, and the key word is "functional" because a non-functional (fake) yellow common-use multi-parameter socket does not need to care about the capability to do IBP monitoring, such a socket can be found on the CardioLife TEC-5600 series defibrillators.
-The fake yellow multi-parameter socket on said TEC-5600 series defibrillators is just a serial port dressed as a common-use socket that cannot be used for any other parameter except mainstream CO2 kit sets.
+This being the design rule, and the key word is "functional" because a non-functional (fake) yellow MULTI socket does not need to care about the capability to do IBP monitoring, such a socket can be found on the CardioLife TEC-5600 series defibrillators.
+The fake yellow MULTI socket on said TEC-5600 series defibrillators is just a serial port dressed as a communal socket that cannot be used for any other parameter except mainstream etCO2 kit sets.

 Variations to the basic theme